hashicorp/vagrant/website/source/docs/synced-folders/virtualbox.html.md

 folders use the VirtualBox shared folder system to sync file changes from the guest to the host and vice versa.

+## Options

+* `SharedFoldersEnableSymlinksCreate` (boolean) - If false, will disable the ability to create symlinks with the given virtualbox shared folder.
+Defaults to true if the option is not present.

 ## Caveats

 There is a [VirtualBox bug][sendfile bug] related to `sendfile` which can result